FGasper/p5-CBOR-Free/README.md

 - The internal state of a defined Perl scalar (e.g., whether it’s an integer, float, string, etc.) determines its CBOR encoding.
 - Perl doesn’t currently provide reliable binary/character string types.
-CBOR::Free tries to distinguish anyway by looking at a string’s UTF8 flag: if set, then the string becomes CBOR text; otherwise, it’ll be CBOR binary.
+CBOR::Free, in its default configuration, tries to distinguish anyway by looking at a string’s UTF8 flag: if set, then the string becomes CBOR text; otherwise, it’ll be CBOR binary.
 That’s not always going to work, though.
 A trivial example: